 Here’s a summary:

-Want to look older?
-Grow a beard (or a longer one).
-Want to look younger?
-Shave, (or trim) your facial hair and use Volt Beard Color to help cover greys.
+According to studies, beards make a man look older by nearly 8 years. interestingly, the longer the beard, the older you look.
+So, if you want to look older, grow a beard (or a longer one).
+If you want to look younger, shave (or trim) your facial hair and use Volt Beard Color to help cover your grays.

 If you’re curious about which beard color shade is the perfect one for you, click the button below to take a short quiz!